In general, the steps to getting a DC DMV REAL ID driver license are:

 Use DC DMV's online Document Verification Guide to determine what documents you need to obtain a REAL ID driver license by clicking the link below:

-The first step in obtaining a REAL ID driver license, or learner permit, is to print and fill out the driver license/identification card application form you can find at the link below:
+The first step in obtaining a REAL ID driver license, or learner permit, is to print and fill out the driver license/identification card application form.
+Effective June 26, 2018, when you complete the application, you will automatically be opted in to register to vote unless you select to decline.
+You can find the application form at the link below:

 Next, bring your completed application form to a DC DMV service center.
 A list of service centers is available at the link below: